 - one virtual currency to another;

 - fiat money for cryptocurrency;

-- fiat cryptocurrencies.
+- cryptocurrencies for fiat money.

 Taxation of cryptocurrency activities

-Company requirements for obtaining a crypto license
+Requirements for the company to obtain a crypto license

 List of required documents

 Equal attention should be paid to the preparation of documentation for the company and the collection of documents for individuals involved in this business – the final beneficiaries (UBO), directors, shareholders, board members.
 In order to reduce the risk of errors, it is better to entrust the process of preparation of documentation to the experts of JSC Lawrange.